jcalado/rt-4d-fw-beta/README.md

 # Changelog

 The changelog below is often technical.
 To find more friendly documentation, you can head to the nice [wiki](https://github.com/jcalado/rt-4d-fw-beta/wiki) by [Joel](https://github.com/jcalado).
 Be aware that the documentation can sometimes lag behind the beta releases.

+- Beta 35
+  - Fixes to original firmware:
+    - When sending an SMS fails, no longer get kicked out to the main screen.
+    - Check the sending ID is valid before sending.
+  - Added "PTT Lock" to "Extra 06" to disable PTT during key lock / always.
+  - Long pressing the red key in the dial and DTMF screen will erase the entire input field.
+  - Fixed a bug with saving SMS.
+  - The spectrum has been revamped.
+    - Noise suppression logic has been refactored.
+      - 3 new controls have been added to allow finer control for opening squelch.
+        - Noise suppression threshold.
+        - Noise floor.
+        - Noise register check.
+      - You can find more details below about their usage.
+      - It is also best understood by trying to use it.
+I'm no technical writer and my explanations will often suck.
+    - The top of the screen shows settings that can be edited.
+From left to right:
+      - Step with a fixed list of values: 1.0, 2.5, 5.0, 6.25, 8.33, 10.0, 12.5, 25.0, 50.0, 100.0 kHz.
+      - Nxx: This is the noise suppression threshold and is accompanied by a slider on each side of the spectrum.
+      - Fxx: This allows you to raise/lower the noise floor and affects the Nxx value.
+      - Bandwidth: Narrow, Wide.
+      - Modulation: FM, AM, SSB.
+      - A "#" that represents the BK4819 Noise Register.
+        - When this is on, noise quality is checked by BK4819 before opening squelch, even if the signal is above Nxx threshold.
+        - Press side 2 key to toggle this setting on / off.
+      - A "J" that represents "jump mode" and lets you move the frequency range by 60 steps.
+Read below for instructions.
+    - The bottom of the screen shows 3 frequencies:
+      - Left value is the starting frequency.
+      - Middle value is the frequency of the last signal detected.
+      - Right value is the end frequency.
+    - Just under the spectrum are displayed an arrow pointing to the last frequency detected and the subtone, if available.
+    - Both sides of the spectrum show a small slider that represents the noise suppression threshold.
+    - Most settings at the top, and the left frequency can be edited via the * and up/down keys.
+    - Key usage:
+      - Press the * key to change the current field.
+        - When selected, the left frequency will have a small arrow to its right.
+        - When selected, the step, noise suppression, floor and bandwidth will be in inverted colors.
+      - Press the up/down key to modify the selected field.
+        - In frequency mode, this moves the frequency band by one step.
+          - Press the green key to activate "jump mode" change to move in 60 steps instead.
+          - Press it again to revert to one step mode.
+      - Press 0 to 9 to edit the start frequency, from any field.
+        - You can press the menu key to auto complete a frequency (e.g. press 144 MENU, for 144.000).
+      - Press the menu key to change the modulation.
+      - Press the # key to switch between monitor and scan mode.
+        - Scan mode lets you move the cursor around the spectrum without a signal taking over.
+      - Press side 1 to block an open signal.
+        - An empty vertical line will be displayed in the spectrum.
+      - Long press side 1 to clear the block list.
+      - Press side 2 key to skip an open signal.
+        - This is not a block and will be played again if found.
+      - Long press the side 2 key to turn on/off the noise register check.

 - Beta 34.1 minor hotfix
   - Clear the screen after entering the boot password.